ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 Two scenarios were identified for initiating the publish/subscribe process.
 For simplicity reasons, the security part was not detailed in the following diagrams.

-### Scenario 1 – Publisher/Subscriber initiated by the Publisher
+### Scenario 1 – Publish/Subscribe initiated by Publisher

-In the first and most usual use case, the subscription process is initiated by the publisher.
+In the first and most usual use case, the subscription process is initiated by the Owner of the Logistics Object.

 The following steps describe how publish and subscribe is proposed to be implemented in the ONE Record Internet of Logistics (**webhook model with dynamic subscription**):